front-end-foundations/session1/readme.md

 Note the float property and how the text wraps around it before and after we have defined a width.
 By default, the floated container shrinks to the width determined by the content.

 Take a moment to resize the browser.
 Toggle the device button in the developer tools.
-Note: this is not a responsive design.

 Add the device meta tag: